 It’s difficult to find an area of the U.S. without at least some cell service these days.
 For avid outdoorsmen, that often means that, in a legit life and death situation, help is just a phone call away.
 Technologically speaking, that’s true.
-Search and rescue (SAR) operations are available throughout much of the country to save your bacon if (when) shit hits the fan.
-But, you might be surprised to learn that it’s not a free public service in every state.
+Search and rescue (SAR) operations are available throughout much of the country to save your bacon if (or when) shit hits the fan.
+But you might be surprised to learn that it’s not a free public service in every state.

-But, in at least six states, climbers, hikers, and pretty much anyone who requires rescue in the outdoors could be forced to foot the bill if they need to be saved.
-Proponents of the relevant laws argue that the burden should not be on taxpayers to pay for someone else’s lack of preparation.
+But, in at least six states, climbers, hikers, and pretty much anyone who requires emergency rescue could be forced to foot the bill if they head out into the wild unprepared and need to be saved.
+Proponents of the relevant laws argue that taxpayers shouldn’t be burdened to pay for someone else’s lack of preparation.
 Many outdoor enthusiasts argue, however, that such laws discourage those who legitimately need help from calling because they might fear getting hit with a massive bill.
-The obvious political debate aside, here’s what every outdoorsman should know about search and rescue operations in the United States.
+The obvious political debate aside, here’s what every outdoorsperson should know about the cost of search and rescue operations in the United States.